Treatment of patients with COVID-19

 Antiviral therapy may be considered for high-risk individuals who are:

-- Aged 18+ with one or more medical condition(s) or health-related social need(s) that puts them at higher risk of disease progression
+- Aged 18+ with one or more medical condition(s) or health-related social need(s) that put them at higher risk of disease progression

-- Refer to Ontario Health’s antiviral therapy recommendations to help identify patients at higher risk for disease progression based on the number of conditions they are experiencing and how well these are controlled
+- Refer to Ontario Health’s recommendations for antiviral therapy for adults with mild to moderate COVID-19 to help identify patients at higher risk for disease progression based on the number of conditions they are experiencing

 - Aged 18+ who never received a COVID-19 vaccine